 As well, parts of the Washington bureaucracy, including some within the Pentagon, dragged their feet over more ambitious arms control measures.
 Among other things, those sceptical of the abolitionist project said America’s extensive alliance arrangements – especially the nuclear “umbrella” provided to Japan, South Korea and NATO – constrained how far prudent disarmament could go.

 The global context shifted, too, closing the window on more significant progress.
 Critics are sometimes too quick to blame Washington alone for slow movement on disarmament.
 This often has more to do with these critics’ desire to strut their anti-American credentials than with proper analysis.
 The fact is, there’s plenty of blame to go around.

 Take Russian leader Vladimir Putin.
-Having poisoned international diplomacy with his illegal action in Ukraine, he’s also recklessly waved the nuclear stick.
+Having poisoned diplomacy with his illegal action in Ukraine, he’s also recklessly waved the nuclear stick.
 Large increases in Chinese military spending have also contributed, as has Beijing’s belligerent behaviour in the South China Sea.
 In fact, the semi-fascist nature of the Chinese government places limits on any US president wanting to coax Congress towards deeper nuclear reductions.
-Iran’s earlier efforts to push the nuclear non-proliferation treaty towards breaking point also played a role, as have North Korea’s continuing breaches of almost every international convention you can think of.
+Iran’s earlier efforts to push the nuclear non-proliferation treaty towards breaking point also played a role, as have North Korea’s continuing breaches of almost every convention you can think of.